World Leaders Know How to Deal With Trump

 When South Korea’s former president Moon published his new diplomatic playbook, he inadvertently provided a masterclass in something far more dangerous than intended: how short-term tactical wins can enable long-term authoritarian ambitions.
 His five-point guide to managing a narcissist with nuclear codes reads like a warning from history:

 • Transactional?
-Bloody well right he is, and there’s nothing deeper.
+Bloody well right the infamous American is, and there’s nothing deeper.
 Coin-operated is the phrase intelligence services tend to say.
-Moon suggests his diplomatic eureka moment was realizing Trump only ever operates as a Manhattan real estate dealer because… well, that’s exactly what he is.
+Moon suggests the diplomatic eureka moment was realizing Trump only ever operates as a Manhattan real estate dealer because… well, that’s exactly what he is.
 No point looking for Metternich-style subtlety here.

 • Feed the ego like you’re fattening a Christmas goose.
 Moon’s Nobel Peace Prize gambit was rather brilliant — dangle a shiny participation prize that Obama wouldn’t get.
 Elementary psychological manipulation, but devastatingly effective.